 Facial lacerations are the most common type of soft tissue injury.
 Our doctors work to create optimal results from an aesthetic perspective and to restore normal function.
 This involves carefully inspecting and treating injuries to the facial nerves, salivary ducts, and salivary glands.
 Soft tissue injuries are generally repaired with sutures to produce satisfactory results for patients in Peoria and Galesburg.

 When our doctors work with facial bone fractures, there isn’t one specific way to treat them.
 The type of treatment varies depending on the severity of the injury, the location of the injury, and the overall health and age of the patient.
 Facial trauma differs from injuries to other body parts for obvious reasons, so our doctors must use specialized techniques to restore a patient’s facial appearance and function.

 For injuries to the jawbones, our doctors may use techniques such as wiring the jaws together or inserting plates and screws into the impacted area.
-The technique of inserting the plates and screws is called rigid fixation and is generally preferred by our patients and doctors.
+The technique of inserting the plates and screws is called rigid fixation and is generally preferred by our patients and doctors in Peoria and Galesburg.
 One of the main reasons is that it does not require the wiring of the jaws and allows for quicker healing, so the patient returns to normal function soon after the injury.

 While facial trauma is unpredictable, the procedures and treatment options should be somewhat predictable.
 Our doctors use every means necessary to minimize the cosmetic effects of facial trauma.
 This means they make as few incisions as possible, and when incisions are necessary, they are made small enough that any resulting scar is not easily noticeable.